e-j-w/G4TIP/README.md

 Unified simulation code for [TIP](https://fiveyearplan.triumf.ca/tip/) and [TIGRESS](https://fiveyearplan.triumf.ca/teams-tools/tigress-triumf-isac-gamma-ray-suppressed-spectrometer/) using the GEANT4 framework.

 At present, fusion-evaporation and Coulomb excitation reaction processes are available, and the TIP CsI wall/ball and GRIFFIN/TIGRESS array geometries are implemented.
-The TIP plunger (for RDM) or a DSAM target are available.
+The user can arbitrarily define a multi-layer reaction target using macro commands, or use the predefined TIP plunger (for RDM) or DSAM targets.

 For fusion-evaporation, arbitrary step-wise decay of the residual nucleus (gamma ray cascade) is availaible.
 Coulomb excitation is single-step (E2).